-Remember the days of slow, clumsy point and shoot cameras that could hardly capture your kids playing sports or any other activity that required a lot of movement?
+Remember the days of slow, clumsy cameras that could hardly capture your kids playing sports or any other activity that required a lot of movement?
 Those days are long gone and the Nikon S7000 improves upon that by having quick, efficient focusing speed for you to capture all those quick moving movements in a flash.
 That’s right, don’t hesitate to whip it out and get a shot of that bird flying overhead or your significant other doing something crazy like jumping on one leg and trying to rub their head at the same time (don’t act like you don’t know what I am talking about!)

 Photograph, Upload, Share

 Nowadays a lot of people forget to take a compact camera’s ability to upload files quickly and share them with friends and family.
 Well, with Nikon’s SnapBridge App, you’ll be able to shoot, upload and share with ease.
 The app is dead simple to use and makes it easy for you to view images you love and share them with all your social media friends!

 - Light, slim and portable for vacations and outings